josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 Judgment is a game that is relatively amenable to a heuristic policy for actually playing cards.
 The heuristic algorithm implements a very bare-bones Judgement playing strategy, similar to a beginner player.
 If the agent has not yet reached its goal, it will try to win the round by playing the *highest* card possible, unless it cannot win, in which case it plays the *lowest* card possible.
 On the other hand, if its goal has already been reached, it attempts to lose the round with the largest card possible.

-By running this heuristic policy for thousands of games in my simulated environment, I could generate an arbitrary amount of input-output data with which to use in imitation learning later.
+By running this heuristic policy for thousands of games in my simulated environment, I could generate an arbitrary amount of input-output data to use in imitation learning later.

 On top of this foundation, I wrote entirely random betting and card-playing algorithms, as well as a simplistic betting algorithm and a simplistic card-playing algorithm to which aim to be slightly better than random.

 #### Generating betting data

-Although the betting machine learning problem is simpler, policies are significantly harder to create (in fact, this is where much of the strategy of the game comes in).
-It's almost impossible to come up with a reasonable heuristic policy for this problem.
-I needed to find a way to get real human data on bets.
-Luckily, I had a captive audience of Judgement-obssessed friends to serve as data-collection drones.
+Although the betting machine learning problem is simpler, it's far harder to develop a heuristic policy (in fact, this is where much of the strategy of the game comes in).
+I needed to find a way to get *human* data on bets.

-All I had to do was write some code which could generate sensible-seeming Judgement situations and hands (not as easy as it sounds - see `bet_data_generator.py`), wrap it in a clean UI, and recruit some friends to use the UI and bet as they would in a real game.
+Luckily, I had a captive audience of Judgement-obssessed friends to serve as data-collection drones - all I had to do was write provide them the tools.
+I wrote some code which could generate sensible-seeming Judgement situations and hands (not as easy as it sounds - see `bet_data_generator.py`), wrapped it in a clean UI, and recruited some friends to use the UI and bet as they would in a real game.

 ![bet_record_ui](/assets/judgement/betrecord_ui.png)